markhliu/AtariBreakoutPolicyGradients/README.md

 the action, and if you want to capture how the agent digs a tunnel, follow the third script tunnel.py

-you can see the action in the gif above or on my website below as well https://gattonweb.uky.edu/faculty/lium/v/dig_tunnel.gif
+You can see the action in the gif above or on my website below as well

+https://gattonweb.uky.edu/faculty/lium/v/dig_tunnel.gif

 https://gattonweb.uky.edu/faculty/lium/v/breakout2.gif